Language

 Can I calculate free fall on other planets?

 Yes.
-Select any of the 8 preset planets from the dropdown, or choose "Custom" to enter any gravitational acceleration value.
-This is useful for:
+Select any of the 8 preset bodies from the dropdown, or choose Custom to enter any gravitational acceleration.
+This is handy for physics assignments, space-science comparisons, and exploring how fast objects fall elsewhere.

 Is my data saved or sent anywhere?